ginocoates/node-payslip/README.md

 rules are configured.

 ## Assumptions
-* The application should continue if there are invalid rows, but these should be reported to the user
+* The application should continue if there are invalid rows, but these should be reported to the user.
-* Input and Output are CSV files
+* Input and Output are CSV files, no other storage of data is used.
+* The App is a CLI and no GUI is provided.